Banner

 Permits for the Inca Trail are strictly limited to 250 people per day, including trekkers and staff, and typically sell out 4–6 months in advance.
 Once permits are fully allocated, no additional entries are released.

-As a direct licensed operator, Orange Nation manages permit access and logistics in-house, offering priority booking for 2026 departures along with exclusive campsite arrangements for this 2-day camping experience.
+As a direct licensed operator, Orange Nation manages all permits and logistics in-house.
+This includes priority access for 2026 departures and exclusive campsite positioning near Wiñay Wayna, not available on standard itineraries.

 From $537 / Per Person